CloudLabsAI-Azure/Devops-with-Github/Deploy-Infrastructure.md

 **Devops with Github**

-* Use the below deploy to Azure button to create the infrastructure.

 In this task, you will deploy the required infrastructure for this lab.

 A template will be used to save time.